ryan-at-cypress/cypress-react-task/README.md

 ### `npm run deploy`

-Deploys to the configured location.
-The default is to GitHub Pages.
+Deploys to the location configured in package.json.

 ### `npm run build`